 - Open MRI validation of a hip model driven with subject-specific motion capture data in predicting anterior femoroacetabular clearance.
 Mohtajeb M, Cibere J, Graffos A, Mony M, Zhang H, Hunt MA, Wilson DR. BMC Musculoskeletal Disorders.
 2021.

 - Open-MRI measures of cam intrusion for hips in an anterior impingement position relate to acetabular contact force.
 Buchan LL, Zhang H, Konan S, Heaslip I, Ratzlaff CR, Wilson DR. J Orthop Res.
 2015 Aug 3.

 - Effect of Posture on femoroacetabular impingement.
 Zhang H, Buchan L, Cibere J, Forster B, Josey L, Perrera W, Martin N, Wilson D, IMPAKT-Hip Investigators.
 IWOAI Iceland 2014.

-Not currently.
-We are doing important preliminary research that will contribute to the development of protocols to inform clinical decision making for the potential future use of the Upright Open MRI scanner.
+No. We are doing important preliminary research that will contribute to the development of protocols to inform clinical decision making for the potential future use of the Upright Open MRI scanner.

 This means that for now, the Upright Open MRI is reserved for researchers and clinicians who are working to find new ways to image the human body in order to solve some of the world's most pressing healthcare challenges.
 Our results will have a profound impact on Canadian healthcare practices and indeed, the practices around the world.